Limebird01/limebird-site/README.md

 ## Development

 This site is built with:
-- Next.js 14.x (stable, no experimental features)
+- Next.js 14.x (classic Pages Router, stable, no experimental features)
 - React 18
 - TypeScript
 - Tailwind CSS